If you don’t know much about the translation services, this article is for you.

-And the first question that one may ask when considering hiring a professional translator is this:
+The first question that you may ask when considering hiring a professional translator is this:

-Why not use the machine translation instead?
+Why not use machine translation instead?
 It’s free, after all!

 It depends on the system configuration whether only the active training protocol is activated or all training protocols assigned to the patient.